apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the condition when the action will be executed.</p>
+<p>PreCondition defines the condition when the action will be executed.</p>
 <ul>
 <li>Immediately: The Action is executed immediately after the Component object is created,
-without guaranteeing the availability of the Component and its underlying resources.
-Only after the action is successfully executed will the Component&rsquo;s state turn to ready.</li>
+without guaranteeing the availability of the Component and its underlying resources. only after the action is successfully executed will the Component&rsquo;s state turn to ready.</li>
 <li>RuntimeReady: The Action is executed after the Component object is created and once all underlying Runtimes are ready.
-Only after the action is successfully executed will the Component&rsquo;s state turn to ready.</li>
+only after the action is successfully executed will the Component&rsquo;s state turn to ready.</li>
 <li>ComponentReady: The Action is executed after the Component object is created and once the Component is ready.
-The execution process does not impact the state of the Component and the Cluster.</li>
+the execution process does not impact the state of the Component and the Cluster.</li>
 <li>ClusterReady: The Action is executed after the Cluster object is created and once the Cluster is ready.</li>
 </ul>
-<p>The execution process does not impact the state of the Component and the Cluster.
+<p>the execution process does not impact the state of the Component and the Cluster.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 </tbody>